 New Mexico State University - Main Campus is among your best bets if you want to study Animal Science.
 Soon after graduating, Animal Science students typically make an average of $30,824 in their early careers.
 Situated in Las Cruces, New Mexico, New Mexico State University - Main Campus supplies a safe, suburban atmosphere for young people.

 About 72.0% of the instructors at New Mexico State University - Main Campus work full time, which means they should have enough time to give attention to students in their class.
-Close to 74.0% of first-year students come back to this school for their next year.
+New Mexico State University - Main Campus' reasonable net price is quite irresistible to bargain-conscious applicants.
 Where is New Mexico State University - Main Campus doing the best?
 Take a look at all the college rankings.

 It's hard to beat Sam Houston State University if you want to pursue Animal Science as a major.
 Huntsville, Texas presents a charming small-town setting for students to learn in.

-The low net price of $17,063 for this school is great for students who consider cost as one of their biggest concerns.
-This school does not require freshmen to live on-campus.
+The low net price of $17,246 for this school is great for students who consider cost as one of their biggest concerns.
+Graduates of this school typically don't have problems paying back their student loans; only 5.8% have defaulted on their loans.
 Ever wish schools had a report card?
 Now they are.
 Visit Sam Houston State University's scorecard.

 It's hard to find a better school than Stephen F Austin State University if you want to pursue Animal Science as a major.
 Nacogdoches, Texas allows a stylish small-town atmosphere for college students to study in.